Terminology of the Low Countries: Flanders

-Holland (pars pro toto)
+Holland

-In many languages including English, (a calque of) "Holland" is a common name for the Netherlands as a whole.
+In many languages including English, (a calque of) "Holland" is a common pars pro toto for the Netherlands as a whole.
 Even the Dutch use this sometimes, although this may be resented outside the two modern provinces that make up historical Holland.
 Strictly speaking, Holland is only the central-western region of the country comprising two of the twelve provinces.
 They are North Holland and South Holland.
-However, particularly by outsiders, Holland has long become a pars pro toto name for the whole nation, similar to the use of Russia for the (former) Soviet Union, or England for the United Kingdom.
+Holland has, particularly for outsiders, long become a pars pro toto name for the whole nation, similar to the use of Russia for the (former) Soviet Union, or England for the United Kingdom.

 The use is sometimes discouraged.
 For example, the "Holland" entry in the style guide of The Guardian and The Observer newspapers states: "Do not use when you mean the Netherlands (of which it is a region), with the exception of the Dutch football team, which is conventionally known as Holland".

 In 2019, the Dutch government announced that it would only communicate and advertise under its real name "the Netherlands" in the future, and stop describing itself as Holland.
 They stated: “It has been agreed that the Netherlands, the official name of our country, should preferably be used.”
-From 2019 onwards, the nation’s football team will solely be called the Netherlands in any official setting.
+From 2019 onwards, the nation's football team will solely be called the Netherlands in any official setting.
 Nonetheless, the name "Holland" is still widely used for the Netherlands national football team.From the 17th century onwards, the County of Holland was the most powerful region in the current Netherlands.
 The counts of Holland were also counts of Hainaut, Friesland and Zeeland from the 13th to the 15th centuries.
 Holland remained most powerful during the period of the Dutch Republic, dominating foreign trade, and hence most of the Dutch traders encountered by foreigners were from Holland, which explains why the Netherlands is often called Holland overseas.